SchulzLab/TEPIC/README.md

 	5.11834   4.59839   0         5.11834

-## Using TEPIC
-To start TEPIC, run the script *TEPIC.sh*

-    ./TEPIC.sh

-The following parameters are required to run TEPIC:

-* -g The reference genome in plain (uncompressed) FASTA format with Ensembl-style chromosome names (i.e., without "chr" prefix).
-If a "chr" prefix is present, use the -j option.
-* -b Regions the user wants to be annotated; chromosome naming compatible to the reference genome file.
-* -o Prefix of the output files.
-* -p File containing position specific energy matrices (PSEM).

-The optional parameters are:

-* -a Genome annotation file (gtf).
-All genes contained in this file will be annotated.
-The file must have the original format provided by gencode, gzipped files are not supported.
-* -w Size of the window around the TSS of genes.
-* -d Signal of the open chromatin assay in bg format.
-Used to compute the average per peak coverage within the regions specified in -b.
-* -e Boolean controlling exponential decay (default TRUE).
-* -n Indicates that the file in -b contains the average signal in the peaks in the specified column.
-In this case the -d option is not required to obtain scaled TF affinities.
-* -c Number of cores used within TRAP.
-* -f A gtf file containing genes of interest.
-Only regions contained in the file specified by the -b option that are within the window specified by the -w option around these genes will be annotated.
-The file must have the original format provided by gencode, gzipped files are not supported.
-* -y Flag indicating whether the entire gene body should be annotated with TF affinities.
-A window of half the size of the -w option will be additionaly considered upstream of the genes TSS.
-* -l Flag to be set if affinities should not be normalised by peak length.
-* -u Flag to be set if peak features for peak length and peak counts should not be generated.
-* -x If -d or -n is used together with this flag, the original (Decay-)Scaling formulation of TEPIC is used to compute gene-TF scores.
-* -m Path to a tab delimited file containing the length of the used PSEMs.
-This is incorporated in normalising peak length.
-* -z Flag indicating that the output of TEPIC should be zipped.
-* -k Path to a file containing background regions provided by the user.
-This option can not be used together with the -r option.
-* -r Path to a 2bit representation of the reference genome.
-This is required to compute a TF specific affinity threshold as well as a binary and sparse TF-gene interaction list.
-This can not be used together with the -k option.
-* -v p-value cut off used to determine a cut off to derive a binary score for TF binding (default 0.05).
-* -i minutes that should be spend at most per chromosome to find matching random regions (default 3).
-* -j Flag indicating that the reference genome contains a chr prefix.

-Depending on the used arguments, TEPIC produces files containing:
-* TF affinities for all user specified regions.
-* Scaled TF affinities for all user specified regions.
-* TF affinities for all genes contained in the annotation file.
-* Scaled TF affinities for all genes contained in the annotation file.
-* A file containing the factors used to scale the original TF affinities.
-* TF affinities along with features for peak length, peak counts and/or the average signal within a peak.
-* Thresholded TF affinities and TF-gene scores.
-* A sparse representation that contains only those TF-gene interactions with affinities above an affinity threshold derived from random genomic sequences.

-Each run of TEPIC generates an *analysis meta datafile (amd)* containing all parameters, files, and outputs associated with the last run of TEPIC.
-Together with the provided process xml file, the executed command lines  can be reconstructed (3).
-We provide amd files in the folder
-*MetaData*.
-These correspond to the gene scores of the *50kb* and *50kb-S* annotation introduced in the *TEPIC* manuscript.

-Note that the input files **have to** have unix file endings.
-Using bed graph files to compute the signal in peaks is currently only supported for homo sapiens, mus musculus, and rattus norvegicus.

-## Example
-To run a test trial of *TEPIC*, you can use the data provided in the *Test* folder.
-You can run it with the command

-	./TEPIC.sh -g ../Test/example_sequence.fa -b ../Test/example_regions.bed -o TEPIC-Example -p ../PWMs/1.0/pwm_vertebrates_jaspar_uniprobe_original.PSEM -a ../Test/example_annotation.gtf -w 3000 -e FALSE

-This will generate gene scores for the genes contained in *example_annotation.gtf*, using a window of size 3000bp, all pwms contained in *pwm_vertebrates_jaspar_uniprobe_converted.PSEM*, and without exponential decay.

-Additionally, we provide a script to test several annotation versions of TEPIC.
-Execute the script

-	bash runTestCases.sh

-to compute multiple trial cases.

 ## Acknowledgments
 We thank Helge Roider for providing the C++ implementation of TRAP, which we slightly modified to run it in parallel.